rotki/rotki/docs/usage_guide.rst

 Binance API is engineered in a way that makes it really slow to query information for trades since every possible market pair has to be queried.
 This process can also fail since many requests have to be made to binance servers and rate limits may apply.
 To avoid having to query all existing trade pairs, it is possible to select what markets should be queried.
 This will considerably increase the speed as the amount of queries to binance will be reduced to only the markets you specify.
-To select which what markets you want to query edit your binance exchange instance
+To select which markets you want to query edit your binance exchange instance

 .. image:: images/exchanges_edit_binance.png
    :alt: Edit binance in the exchanges section